shuklaritvik06/NodeJsProjects/npm.md

 npm audit fix --only=prod  // Only audit the dependencies npm audit fix --dry-run --json  // Dry run and give the json containing any vulnerability, level, number, what package etc npm audit --audit-level=moderate // Only audit moderate level vulnerability

+*TEAM COMMANDS*

+npm team create @org:teamName   // Create a team under an org (Team Prime under org Amazon) npm team destroy @org:teamName   // Delete a team under an org npm team add @org:teamName username  // Add a user to the team npm team rm @org:teamName username  // remove user npm team ls @org:teamName   // list all users in the team npm team ls @org  // List all teams in an org

+*PACKAGE INFO*

+npm view packageName  // prints an Info about the given Package npm view packageName dependencies  // prints the dependencies in json npm view packageName repository.url  // prints github repo url npm view packageName contributors.email  // prints the contributors email npm view packageName contributors.name  // prints the name of the contributors of a package npm view packageName versions  // Gives an array of the versions of the package
 ```

 ## Semantic Versioning